Buddymoon: Production

-Buddymoon was filmed almost entirely (with the exception of a few remaining pick-up shots) over a period of ten days in the summer of 2014 on location in Oregon, and the actors worked from a detailed outline rather than a full script.
+Buddymoon was filmed almost entirely (except for a few remaining pick-up shots) for ten days in the summer of 2014 on location in Oregon, and the actors worked from a detailed outline rather than a full script.
 Because the majority of the film revolves around the main characters' trek through the mountains of Oregon, it was filmed primarily outdoors, and only a few scenes take place indoors.
-The director shot every scene with two cameras using a "dueling singles" technique, and used natural light as much as possible.
+The director shot every scene with two cameras using a "dueling singles" technique and used natural light as much as possible.